Informfully/Challenges/README.md

 There will be a crowdsourced online event where all participating teams take part in rating the submitted image recommendations using a 5-point Likert scale.

 The winning team is determined by the **highest average image rating** for the articles within the selected article pool.
-The final evaluation event may only make use of subsets of the overall pool that was shared with participating teams.
+The final evaluation event may only utilize subsets of the overall pool shared with participating teams.
-The relevant article IDs for the final evaluation will be communicated separately via email to all **registered groups**, together with the information on where to submit your results (see deadlines below).
+The relevant article IDs for the final evaluation will be communicated separately via email to all registered groups, along with instructions on where to submit your results (see deadlines below).

 ## Data Overview